platisd/meta-dimitriOS/README.md

 To rebuild an image using a new shell session, repeat the last three steps.

+## Yocto workshop

+`dimitriOS` is also used to give an introduction to Yocto for beginners.

+To build the image demonstrated during the workshop, you should follow the previous steps and in the final step, run: `bitbake workshop-image`.
 ### Set SSID and password for `wpa_supplicant.conf` during build

 If you want to avoid version controlling your WiFi credentials, you can set them during